 Medigap plans are among the most common for beneficiaries with dual residency.
 Since a Medigap plan is an additional plan to supplement Medicare, you can still see any healthcare provider nationwide that takes Medicare.

 Enrolling in a Medicare Supplement makes things simple and hassle-free, giving you peace of mind while traveling.

 Medicare Advantage plans are available in specific service areas.
 If your primary state of residency changes, you’ll need to select a plan for the new location.
 Remember that some Medicare Advantage plans have both in and out-of-network benefits.
 Some even let you see doctors as in-network when you’re out of your service area.

 Medicare Part D prescription drug plans for snowbirds

 Medicare Part D plans vary from state to state.
 Like the advantage plans, you will need to pick up a new Part D plan in your new state.

 Medigap plans are nationwide coverage; in most cases, the plan will travel with you to your new area.
 Remember that all areas have different costs for the same Medicare Supplement plan letters.
 Changing to another Medigap plan or company could be less expensive in your new state.

 It’s also important to note that your Medigap will adjust to the new area’s price over time, so if you are paying less, the costs are in your new location.
-It will slowly creep up in price until it is on par with the others in the area.
+It will slowly increase the price until it is on par with the others in the area.

 Does Medicare cost the same in every state?

 It depends on which part of Medicare you’re referring to.
 Part A & B have the same monthly premiums for every state.
 However, Part C, Part D, and Medigap plan costs vary from state to state.

 Does dual residency apply for Medicare if I reside in another country?

 No. Having a residence in another country is not considered the same as dual residency for Medicare.
 However, when you travel outside the country, Medicare’s reach is very limited.

 Can Medicare be used in different states?